Road closures: one for North Kesteven drivers over the next fortnight

 Drivers in and around North Kesteven will have a National Highways road closure to watch out for this week.

-And it is expected to cause moderate delays – with motorists facing a holdup of between 10 and 30 minutes.
+And it is expected to cause moderate delays – with motorists facing a wait of between 10 minutes and half an hour.

 Advertisement